-The Planning Board shall consider the architectural and aesthetic compatibility of the proposed development project with the character of the Town of Belmont, taking into account appropriate scale, massing, and location of buildings on the lot, roof slopes, exterior building materials, historic significance, and similar factors.
+The Planning Board shall consider the architectural and aesthetic compatibility of the proposed development project with the character of the Town of Belmont, taking into account appropriate scale, massing, and location of buildings on the lot, roof slopes, exterior building materials, site topography, historic significance, and similar factors.
 The following objectives and criteria shall be considered in reviewing development projects in the MDZ3OD:

-a.
-Appropriateness of the proposed design and materials of proposed buildings;

-- b.
-Adequacy of the provision of open space; - c.
-Impact on traffic and pedestrian flow and safety; - d.
-Adequacy of utilities, including sewage disposal, water supply, and storm water drainage; - e.
-Determination that there will be no significant hazard to vehicles or pedestrians within the site or on adjacent streets or sidewalks; - f.
-Adequacy of the arrangement of parking and loading spaces in relation to the proposed uses of the buildings; - g.
-Appropriateness of the proposed methods of disposal of refuse and other wastes resulting from the uses permitted on the site, including size, location, and landscape screening of dumpsters or other trash receptacles; and - h.
+- a.
+Appropriateness of the proposed design and materials of proposed buildings; - b.
+Impact on traffic and pedestrian flow and safety; - Adequacy of utilities, including sewage disposal, water supply, and storm water drainage; - d.
+Determination that there will be no significant hazard to vehicles or pedestrians within the site or on adjacent streets or sidewalks; - e.
+Adequacy of the arrangement of parking and loading spaces in relation to the proposed uses of the buildings; - f.
+Appropriateness of the proposed methods of disposal of refuse and other wastes resulting from the uses permitted on the site, including size, location, and landscape screening of dumpsters or other trash receptacles; and - g.
 Adequacy of landscaping/site improvements.